 If your life, or the life of a loved one, has been affected by an Achilles tendon injury, we can help.
 If your injuries were caused by someone else's actions or negligence, you may be entitled to claim compensation.

 You can make a compensation claim with the help and support of a personal injury solicitor.

 Achilles tendon injuries produce musculoskeletal disorders (MSDs) which affect the muscles and tendons in the ankle.
 These injuries can be caused by a very wide range of circumstances:

 How your Achilles tendon injury happened will affect how the claim process works, and your chances of making a successful claim.

 Can I claim for an overuse Achilles tendon injury caused by my job?

-MSDs affect a significant number of people in the workplace.
-The Health and Safety Executive (HSE) recorded 526,000 MSD cases in 2013/14.
+Yes.
+MSDs like Tendinopathy and Tendonitis affect a significant number of people in the workplace.
+The Health and Safety Executive (HSE) recorded 480,000 work related musculoskeletal disorders in 2019/20.
 HSE figures show, around 20% of all work related MSDs affect the lower limbs.
 The majority of work related MSDs develop progressively over time, usually as a result of continuous, repetitive movements.